Book Review: A book that will help to prepare girls for their first period.

 There are just over 100 pages in this book.
 Writing does take up a lot of the space, but there are also plenty of images and drawings for kids to check out.

 This book first came out in 1986, though was last updated in 2010.
 Many who are parents now could have had this read to them when they were children!
 I do not think this is an issue, though.
 Puberty thirty years ago has not changed much.
-What a child's body goes through is the same to what they used to go through.
+What a child’s body goes through is the same as what they used to go through.

 The problem with puberty now is that kids are not only going through puberty at a younger age, but we also live in a very sexualized world.
 Because of that, we need to start educating children in an age-appropriate way to balance out all this other information they are getting.
 If parents do not educate their children, then the kids are finding out anyway.
 However, they might just find out from a less appropriate source.